pillarjs/send/README.md

 Byte offset at which the stream starts, defaults to 0.
 The start is inclusive, meaning `start: 2` will include the 3rd byte in the stream.

+##### autoEnd

+Enable or disable ending the stream of the http response  after pipe, defaults to true.
+Disabling this will ignore the header `Content-Length` which will force the `Transfer-Encoding` to be `chunked`.
+User can listen the event `end` for further operation.
+Here is the doc about [pipe]('https://nodejs.org/dist/latest-v6.x/docs/api/stream.html#stream_readable_pipe_destination_options').

 #### Events

 The `SendStream` is an event emitter and will emit the following events: